JamesTaylor445313/Unit13A2-James/assets/README.md

 + All documents in markdown format
 + clean, well-commented source code
 + Easy to understand file/folder names
-+ compatiable with pc's and phones
++ compatible with pc's and phones